JanuszBedkowski/mandeye_controller/README.md

 The package will be installed in `/opt/mandeye/` directory, the service will be added to `/usr/lib/systemd/system/`.
 Note that the service will not start automatically, you need to start it manually or enable it with `systemctl`.
 There is a helper script `/opt/mandeye/helper.sh` that contains some useful commands to start, stop, and restart the service.

+## Post installation
+Those commands need to be run only once after installation.

 Add it to bashrc:
 ```bash